NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-04-microsoft-teams.md

 **Result:** The recorded membership and the contrasting user views support the private-channel visibility restriction.
 Sarah sees HR Management, while Melissa remains a member of the HR team and sees its standard channels without seeing HR Management.

-Both screenshots use **All**, rather than only the Shown or Hidden view.
-The Show/Hide controls relate to channel-list presentation; they should not be interpreted as granting or removing membership.

-**Test scope:** These captures demonstrate channel visibility under the two accounts.
-They do not show opening private-channel conversations, accessing files, or a direct-link attempt returning an access-denied error.
-The filename of Figure 6 describes the negative validation, but the observed result is the private channel's absence from Melissa's channel list.

 ### Configuration checks